moovatom/moovatom-api-ruby-library/README.md

 The MoovEngine class has 4 methods that have been designed to interact directly with the RESTful API implemented by Moovatom's servers:

 1. `get_details()` will return details about a video that has completed encoding
-2. `get_status()` will return the status of a video that is still encoding
+2. `get_status()` will return the status of a video (whether or not encoding has completed)
 3. `encode()` will start a new encoding job
-4. `cancel()` will cancel a running encoding job
+4. `cancel()` will cancel an unfinished encoding job

 Each of these methods are almost identical.
 They all accept the same hash/block argument syntax as the initialize method.
 This allows you to easily reuse a MoovEngine object to request information about different videos.
-The 4 action methods are able to be used and reused because they share 2 additional methods that handle the heavy lifting when it comes to building the request that will be sent to Moovatom and actually sending the request.
+The 4 action methods are able to be used and reused because they share 2 additional methods that handle the heavy lifting when building and sending the request to Moovatom.
 These two methods are `build_request()` and `send_request()`.
 The first takes every instance variable and formats them as either a JSON or XML object (depending on the value of `@format`).
 The second is designed to take the object created by `build_request()` and POST it to the Moovatom servers.
 The return value of the `send_request()` method is a 'raw' Net::HTTP::Response object.
-This is again a design choice that leaves the customization up to your app.
+This is again a design choice to leave the customization up to you and your app.
 Any of the 4 action methods below will return this response object so you have access to everything returned from Moovatom.

 For more specific information about the Moovatom API please see the [documentation](http://moovatom.com/support/v2/api.html).

 ## Details

-Getting the details of a video you've uploaded to your Moovatom account is as simple as creating a MoovEngine object, populating it with your credentials and the specifics of the movie you'd like to access:
+Getting the details of a video you've uploaded to your Moovatom account is as simple as creating a MoovEngine object and populating it with your credentials and the specifics of the movie you'd like to access:

 ```ruby
 me = MoovAtom::MoovEngine.new do |me|